Running a VM group with autoscaling using Terraform

 - Fee for network load balancers and traffic balancing (see Network Load Balancer pricing).

-Create an infrastructure
+Create your infrastructure

-Terraform
+With Terraform

-For more information about the provider resources, see the documentation on the Terraform
+For more information about the provider resources, see the relevant documentation on the Terraform

 -